Rajendra Prasad: A lawyer

-Role in the freedom Movement
+Role in the freedom movement

 Prasad had a major role in the Independence Movement.
 Prasad's first association with Indian National Congress was during 1906 annual session organised in Calcutta, where he participated as a volunteer, while studying in Calcutta.
 Formally, he joined the Indian National Congress in the year 1911, when the annual session was again held in Calcutta.
 During the Lucknow Session of Indian National Congress held in 1916, he met Mahatma Gandhi.
 During one of the fact-finding missions at Champaran, Mahatma Gandhi asked him to come with his volunteers.
 He was so greatly moved by the dedication, courage and conviction of Mahatma Gandhi that as soon as the motion of Non-Cooperation was passed by Indian National Congress in 1920, he retired from his lucrative career of lawyer as well as his duties in the university to aid the movement.

-He also responded to the call by Gandhi to boycott Western educational establishments by asking his son, Mrityunjaya Prasad, to drop out of his studies and enrol himself in Bihar Vidyapeeth, an institution he along with his colleagues founded on the traditional Indian model.
+He also responded to the call by Gandhi to boycott Western educational establishments by asking his son, Mrityunjay Prasad, to drop out of his studies and enroll himself in Bihar Vidyapeeth, an institution he along with his colleagues founded on the traditional Indian model.

 During the course of the independence movement, he interacted with Rahul Sankrityayan, a writer, and polymath.
-Rahul Sankrityayan was greatly influenced by Prasad's intellectual powers, finding him to be a guide and guru.
+Sankrityayan was greatly influenced by Prasad's intellectual powers, finding him to be a guide and guru.
 In many of his articles he mentioned about his meeting with Sankrityayan and narrated about his meetings with Sankrityayan.
 He wrote articles for the revolutionary publications Searchlight and the Desh and collected funds for these papers.
 He toured widely, explaining, lecturing, and exhorting the principles of the independence movement.